-Example Language: In fact, naturally occurring wildfires are a vital part of maintaining healthy fire-adapted forest ecosystems.
-Nearly every forest in the United States-especially in the West-has burned at some point over the centuries.
-But because of nearly a century of government policy to suppress virtually every wildfire regardless of cause, many fire-adapted forests have been deprived of the fires they need to thrive, rejuvenate, and refresh themselves.
-Fires leave standing dead trees and sunny openings, which are important new habitat for plants and wildlife, and they help control the spread of invasive insects and disease.
+36. Example Language: In fact, naturally occurring wildfires are a vital part of maintaining healthy fire-adapted forest ecosystems.
+Nearly every forest in the United States-especially in the West-has burned and will burn again.
+But because of a century of government policy to suppress virtually every wildfire, many fire-adapted forests have been deprived of the fires they need to thrive, rejuvenate, and refresh themselves.
 Many animal and plant species have evolved to thrive with fire.
 Some tree species like the Lodgepole pine, actually need fire to stimulate the release of new seeds.

-Example Language: What about logging?
+37. Example Language: What about logging?

 Logging may not seem as immediately dramatic as wildfire, but it's climate impacts can be far more consequential.
-First, the removal of old-growth trees obviously reduces nature's ability to combat climate change.
-Every tree that's removed is one less tree capable of absorbing and holding on to carbon-and as you're about to see, we have removed a lot of trees from old-growth forests across the United States over the past few centuries.

-Second, logging old-growth forests takes away the other ecosystem benefits necessary for downstream communities, such as clean water, flood and landslide protection, and the economic opportunities many small communities rely on across the region (especially tourism).
+First, the removal of old trees obviously reduces carbon stored in forests.
+Second, logging forests takes away the other ecosystem benefits that we discussed earlier for downstream communities, such as clean water, flood and landslide protection, and the economic opportunities many small communities rely on across the region (especially tourism).

-Example Language: When it comes to nature, we tend to have a remarkably short memory.
+38. Example Language: When it comes to nature, we tend to have a remarkably short memory.
 But when you look at this illustration, you can see just how many old-growth forests have been lost to logging since Europeans began arriving in North America en masse in the mid 17th Century.

-To break this graphic down into numbers, nearly 85% of America's original old-growth forests with trees that were many centuries old-are now gone, and the invaluable carbon sinks they represented have been lost!
+To break this graphic down into numbers, nearly 85% of America's original old-growth forests-with trees that were many centuries old-are no longer intact native forests.

-Example Language: You can begin to understand the magnitude of the impact of old-growth logging when you consider it in the context of climate change.
-Logging and logging-related emissions have reduced the natural carbon sink in California by 27%, in Washington by 34%, and in Oregon by very nearly half.
+39. Example Language: Nowadays, logging and logging-related emissions have reduced the natural carbon sink in California by 27%, in Washington by 34%, and in Oregon by very nearly half.

 In fact, in just over 100 years, Oregon has removed the equivalent of all live trees in the state's Coast Range forests.
-Between 2001 and 2014 alone Oregon experienced a net loss of 1.2 million acres of forest cover.
 Most of the carbon those trees held now resides in either the atmosphere or in landfills.

-Background: Study from 2001 to 2016 looked at the entire process in Washington, Oregon and California.
+Background: Study from 2001 to 2016 looked at the entire process in Washington, Oregon, and California.
 Found that the logging of forests in Oregon emitted 33 million tons of CO2 - almost as much as the world's dirtiest coal plant.

 This scientific study calculated the "regional forest carbon balance (from 2001 to 2016) using observations from over 24,000 forest inventory plots in Washington, Oregon, and California (states with GHG (greenhouse gas) reduction mandates)."
 Source: Hudiburg, Tara W., et al. "Meeting GHG reduction targets requires accounting for all forest sector emissions."
-Environmental Research Letters 14.9 (2019): 095005 there on the spot.
-Processing in a lumber mill releases another 22%, and another 17% is lost through transportation.
+Environmental Research Letters 14.9 (2019): 095005 through transportation.

-Example Language: If you remember, around half of a tree's total mass is made up of carbon.
+40. Example Language: How are we losing so much carbon?
+If you remember, around half of a tree's total mass is made up of carbon.
 So if you cut a tree down for processing in a mill, where does all the carbon go?

 Much of the carbon that would have been stored in that tree for centuries is lost during logging, milling, and transportation.
-Just the act of logging alone releases about 46% of a tree's net carbon right
+Just the act of logging alone releases about 46% of a tree's net carbon right there on the spot.
+Processing in a lumber mill releases another 22%, and another 17% is lost